What to consider when picking bandsaw size

 How do you set a bandsaw to resaw?

-- Tension the blade for optimal performance.
+- Tension the blade: Make sure the blade is properly tensioned for optimal performance.

-- Make sure your blade is clean.
+- Keep the blade clean: Make sure your blade is clean and free from pitch and debris.

 What is a bandsaw riser block?

 A riser block is an extension that fits between the base and arm of a typical cast-iron bandsaw frame.
 However, not all saws accept a riser block.
-Check your owner’s manual or ask your dealer to find out if you have the option.
+Check your owner’s manual or ask your dealer if you have the option.
 The kit should include a longer guidepost, connector bolt, blade, and blade guards.

 How do you resaw without a bandsaw?

-- Size the board width.
+- Size the board: Start by measuring and marking the board to the desired width.

-- Remove excess pieces from the clamp.
+- Remove excess pieces: Once the board is cut, remove any excess pieces from the clamp.